 - Trade shows

-- Trade conferences
+- Trade conferences and events

 - Standard Rate and Data Service (SRDS)

 Your database will become one of your most valuable assets if you treat it like one.
-Keep your database it current and you won’t have to worry about buying more questionable business cards and you’ll see better ROI from your lead generation investment.
+Keep your database it current, and you won’t have to worry about buying more questionable business cards, and you’ll see better ROI from your lead generation investment.